Derivation of the Navier–Stokes equations: Conservation of momentum

 A general momentum equation is obtained when the conservation relation is applied to momentum.
-When the intensive property φ is considered as the mass flux (also momentum density), that is, the product of mass density and flow velocity ρu, by substitution into the general continuum equation:
+When the intensive property φ is considered as the mass flux (also momentum density), that is, the product of mass density and flow velocity ρu, by substitution into the general continuity equation:

 where u ⊗ u is a dyad, a special case of tensor product, which results in a second rank tensor; the divergence of a second rank tensor is again a vector (a first-rank tensor).